alexanderneville/docs/ai/classification.md

 In this example, the points are labelled in advanced (logistic regression is always a supervised problem).
-The decision boundary is drawn between the the two classes.
-Note that this problem is not linearly seperable - the cost on the training set is not 0 - it is however a fairly good predictor.
+The decision boundary is drawn between the two classes.
+Note that this problem is not linearly separable - the cost on the training set is not 0 - it is however a fairly good predictor.

 ```python